Krinkle/dotfiles/Extended-Mind.md

 # Extended Mind: The Missing Manual

-Various shell commands and conceptually related patterns I frequently use but sometimes forget.
+Various shell commands and patterns I use infrequently and sometimes forget.

 ## apt